Spinach can be tricky to serve to babies. These green baby pancakes are super easy to make, healthy, and the perfect finger food for baby led weaning.

 Store in an airtight container for 3-4 days in the fridge.
 Warm slightly before serving (no more than 15 seconds in the microwave).

 Store in the freezer for up to 3 months.
-Here's how I like to freeze them.
+Here's how to freeze pancakes as well as reheat them so they taste just as good as the day you made them.

 Spinach Pancakes